-Benefit to farmers: if the treatment effect of 27 percent on AI success rates translates into just three percent more calves born per year per farmer (i.e., if farmers with a failed AI attempt are able to successfully impregnate their animal two months later), and the expected value of a calf is roughly 107,500 PKR (approximately 1075 USD) at the market, then treatment farmers would earn an additional 3,225 PKR (32 USD) per year, equal to nearly half of one month's median income.31 This is a conservative estimate.
+Benefit to farmers: if the treatment effect of 37 percent on AI success rates translates into just 3.5 percent more calves born per year per farmer (i.e., if farmers with a failed AI attempt are able to successfully impregnate their animal two months later), and the expected value of a calf is roughly 107,500 PKR (approximately 1075 USD) at the market, then treatment farmers would earn an additional 3,762.5 PKR (38 USD) per year, equal to more than half of one month's median income.31 This is a conservative estimate.
 It does not count the additional net value of two months of milk nor the cumulative net present value effect of an increased future stream of livestock.